 dimensions unclaimed by other brands but un-motivating.

-example, Obama’s middle-class vision afforded him a platform for attacking Mitt Romney without alienating voters as being capricious, vindictive or spiteful.
+The proof of a great positioning is in the pudding, so to speak.
+It is unifying and it is fireproof – both of which were enjoyed by the Obama campaign.
+For example, Obama’s middle-class vision afforded him a platform for attacking Mitt Romney without alienating voters as being capricious, vindictive or spiteful.
 Against

 the background of Obama’s positioning, it all fit together.